kamchettysadhika/kamchettysadhika/README.md

-- 👋 Hi, I’m @kamchettysadhika
+- 👋 Hi, Sadhika Kamchetty
 - 👀 I’m interested in ...
-Programming and development
+Programming and Development
-- 🌱 I’m currently learning ...
-IT 1025
-- 💞️ I’m looking to collaborate on ... my assignments
+- 💞️ I’m looking to collaborate on ...
+App development and AI development
 - 📫 How to reach me ...on my email kamchettysadhika10@gmail.com

 <!---